 Jerome South has a 10.1% vacancy rate, which is well above average compared to other U.S. neighborhoods (higher than 62.1% of American neighborhoods).
 A relatively large percentage of housing here is seasonally occupied (6.0%), which can occur in some markets dominated by colleges or vacation homes.
 If you live here year round, you will find many of the homes or apartments are empty for all or a portion of the year.

-We Americans love our cars.
-Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
-As a result, most households in America have one, two, or three cars.
-But NeighborhoodScout's exclusive analysis shows that the Jerome South neighborhood has a highly unusual pattern of car ownership.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Jerome South neighborhood have a highly unusual car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 44.0% of the households here have four, five, or more cars.
 That is more cars per household than in 99.0% of the neighborhoods in the nation.

 Did you know that the Jerome South neighborhood has more Scottish ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 4.8% of this neighborhood's residents have Scottish ancestry.